Chances of getting into Brown University

-Can I get into Brown?
-The school has a 8% acceptance rate.
+How hard is it to get into Brown and can I get accepted?
+The school has a 8% acceptance rate ranking it #1 in Rhode Island for lowest rate of acceptance.
 Last year, 2,779 out of 32,723 applicants were admitted making Brown an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 4 percent.
 Of those applicants who were admitted, 59% enrolled.
 With over half of admitted students enrolling, acceptance by Brown University is a prized outcome for many students.
 Most incoming freshmen graduated in the top ten percent of their high school class.

 |SAT Test||25th Percentile Score|